Gambas Bisque

 Heat a cast-iron pot and add the olive oil.

-Peel the onions, cut them in half, and place them cut-side down in the pot to brown nicely.
+Peel the onions, cut them in half, and place them cut side down in the pot to color nicely.

-Add the garlic, chili pepper, and chopped carrots, and let them brown well too.
+Add the garlic, chili pepper, and chopped carrots and let them color nicely as well.

-Add the shells, thyme, bay leaves, tomatoes, wine, and fish stock.
+Add the shells, thyme, bay leaf, tomatoes, wine, and fish stock.
 Season with pepper and salt.
 Mix everything well and let it simmer for 25 minutes.

-Strain the soup and press well through the sieve to extract every drop of juice.
+Strain the soup and press well in the sieve to extract every drop of juice.

 Let the butter foam in a stew pot and stir in the flour all at once.
 Let it cook for a few minutes to avoid the flour taste.

-Add half of the strained broth and whisk everything together until there are no lumps left.
-Then add the rest of the broth.
+Add half of the strained stock and whisk everything together until there are no lumps left.
+Then add the rest of the stock.
 If you still have lumps, use an immersion blender.

 Remove the intestinal tract from the raw gambas and chop them finely.